amihaiemil/amihaiemil.github.io/_posts/2020-07-29-windows-or-ubuntu.md

 variable to point to the binary.
 That's it.
 Somehow, on Windows, I always encountered all sorts of annoying issues: installer that requires restart, missing admin rights and so on.
-Not to mention, packages that don't work out of the box because they're made primarily for linux and you may be forced install add-ins in order for it to work.
+Not to mention, packages that don't work out of the box because they're made primarily for linux and you may be forced install add-ons in order for it to work.

 **It's more "manual"**.
 As I said above, you usually have to edit system variables and do things that a Windows Installer usually does on your behalf.
 I found this tricky at first, but I ended up understanding how it works and now it comes very natural to me.
 I know where everything is installed and how stuff is linked together, I know how to update my tools properly and how to clean up what I don't need anymore.
 I truly feel that I am in total control of my machine -- I never had this feeling on Windows.